RCCoop/RCDataKit/README.md

 ## Contribution/Feedback

-And since it’s a work-in-progress, I’m happy to receive suggestions, feedback, or contributions to it.
+Since it’s a work-in-progress, I’m happy to receive suggestions, feedback, or contributions.
 Create an issue or pull request if you like.

+And please browse the code and use it however you please.
+I hope that it can help you learn a few things about Core Data that you can use in your own projects.
+Cheers!